ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 ### 5. Other Nonfunctional Requirements
 #### 5.1 Performance Requirements
-  1. Data Entry Performance
+  __1. Data Entry Performance__
 <br>
-     1. Rationale: The data put in by the user must be put in the system fast enough for the user to still use the system.
+     Rationale: The data put in by the user must be put in the system fast enough for the user to still use the system.
 <br>
-     2. Description: When the user enters in an income or expense, the application should update within 2 seconds of confirming the input.
+     Description: When the user enters in an income or expense, the application should update within 2 seconds of confirming the input.
 <br>
-     3. Ref: FR4.1 (Add Income), FR4.2 (Add Expense)
+     Ref: FR4.1 (Add Income), FR4.2 (Add Expense)
 <br>

 #### 5.2 Safety Requirements
-  1. Financial Responsibility
+  __1. Financial Responsibility__
 <br>
      Rationale: Someone could potentially make a poor financial decision based on the app if it provides them with incorrect information
 <br>